Creamy Garlic Parmesan Potatoes (Easy Dauphinoise Potatoes)

 Instructions

-- Place the cream, milk, garlic, nutmeg (if using) and thyme in a medium saucepan and heat to a simmer.
+- Place the cream, milk, garlic, nutmeg and thyme in a medium saucepan and heat to a simmer.
 Add the potato and onion slices, put a lid on the saucepan and simmer for 10 minutes, until the potatoes are just tender.
-Give them a good stir after half the cooking time.
+Give them a good stir after half the cooking time.⅔ cup heavy cream, ⅔ cup whole milk, 3 garlic cloves, ¼ teaspoon ground nutmeg, 1 pound potatoes, ½ large onion

-- Remove the thyme sprigs, then tip half of the potato mixture into the baking dish.
-Grind over plenty of salt and pepper and sprinkle over about a third of the cheese.
+- Remove the thyme sprigs, then empty half of the potato mixture into the baking dish.
+Grind over plenty of salt and pepper and sprinkle over about a third of the cheese.2 sprigs fresh thyme, salt and pepper, 1 cup parmesan cheese

-- Tip the rest of the potato mixture and cream/milk into the dish, smoothing out the top a little, then sprinkle over the rest of the cheese.
-Grind over a bit more pepper (if you like), then sprinkle over a little more fresh thyme.
+- Empty the rest of the potato mixture and cream/milk into the dish, smoothing out the top a little.
+Season well again with salt and pepper.
+Then sprinkle over the rest of the cheese.
+If you like, sprinkle over a little more fresh or dried thyme.

 SO TASTY!
 Highly recommended!